Master of Fine Arts

 Campus address: Art Building (ART) 3.330, phone (512) 471-3377; campus mail code: D1300

-Mailing address: The University of Texas at Austin, Graduate Program in Design, Department of Art and Art History, 2301 San Jacinto Boulevard Stop D1300, Austin TX 78712-1412
+Mailing address: The University of Texas at Austin, Graduate Program in Design, School of Design and Creative Technologies, 2301 San Jacinto Boulevard Stop D1300, Austin TX 78712-1412

 Facilities for Graduate Work